Lisa Reagan, Kindred’s Editor

 In December 2015, Lisa received an Award of Appreciation from the Association for Prenatal and Perinatal Psychology and Health, APPPAH, at their 19th International Congress in Berkeley, California.
 Kindred continues to work with APPPAH as a Pioneering Partner to bring forward the New Story of birth psychology.
 A new documentary, In Utero, now explores the origins of human consciousness, and study groups can utilize Kindred’s In Utero Film and Discussion Guide.
 Lisa collaborated with Stephen and Kathleen Gyllenhaal, In Utero’s filmmakers, to bring Kindred’s Film and Discussion Guide to an international audience.
 See Kindred’s birth psychology videos here.

-From 2007 to 20013, Lisa’s vision of serving Cultural Creative families was carried forward through Kindred’s Pioneering Partners Project with the International Chiropractic Pediatric Association, ICPA, and over 300 international Pathways Connect Gathering Groups sponsored by the ICPA’s Pathways to Family Wellness trade magazine.
-The Pathways Connect educational program was based on a decade of Lisa’s work with FCL community building.
-(Listen to the FCL story.)
+From 2007 to 20013, Lisa’s vision of serving Cultural Creative families was carried forward through Kindred’s Pioneering Partners Project with the International Chiropractic Pediatric Association, ICPA, and over 400 international Pathways Connect Gathering Groups sponsored by the ICPA’s Pathways to Family Wellness trade magazine.
+The Pathways Connect educational program was based on a decade of Lisa’s work with Kindred World’s (formerly FCL) community building.
+(Listen to the FCL origin story.)
 Lisa served as Pathways associate editor during this time.
 Read her stories here, videos here, and interviews here.

 In 2013, Pathways magazine received three Hermes awards for the issue featuring Lisa’s interview with Jamie Grumet on her experience as TIME magazine’s now iconic breastfeeding cover mom.
 Read the original interview, and download the audio, The Cover Shot Heard ‘Round The World: An Interview With Conscious Parenting Revolutionary, Jamie Grumet.